t-crest/patmos/README.md

 Use an absolute path as LLVM cannot handle a path relative to the home directory (~).
 Logout and login again to make your new PATH setting active.

+For the Chisel3 branch you need to install the latest Veriltor.
-In order to build the c++ emulator of patmos, the verilator must be installed from their github repository.
+In order to build the C++ emulator of Patmos, the Verilator must be installed from their github repository.
 Verilator is installed like so:

     git clone https://git.veripool.org/git/verilator
     unsetenv VERILATOR_ROOT  # For csh; ignore error if on bash